japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryManager.md

 `createQuery` makes sure that the logical plan of the structured query is analyzed (i.e. no logical errors have been found).

-Unless link:spark-sql-streaming-properties.adoc#spark.sql.streaming.unsupportedOperationCheck[spark.sql.streaming.unsupportedOperationCheck] Spark property is turned on, `createQuery` link:spark-sql-streaming-UnsupportedOperationChecker.adoc#checkForStreaming[checks the logical plan of the streaming query for unsupported operations].
+Unless link:spark-sql-streaming-properties.md#spark.sql.streaming.unsupportedOperationCheck[spark.sql.streaming.unsupportedOperationCheck] Spark property is turned on, `createQuery` link:spark-sql-streaming-UnsupportedOperationChecker.md#checkForStreaming[checks the logical plan of the streaming query for unsupported operations].

 (only when `spark.sql.adaptive.enabled` Spark property is turned on) `createQuery` prints out a WARN message to the logs: